plenoptic-org/plenoptic/docs/tutorials/models/Portilla_Simoncelli.md

 5. Extrapolation and Mixtures: Applying texture synthesis to more complex texture problems.
 6. Some model limitations.
 7. List of notable differences between the MATLAB and python implementations of the Portilla Simoncelli texture model and texture synthesis.

-Note that this notebook takes a long time to run (roughly an hour with a GPU, several hours without), because of all the metamers that are synthesized.

 ```{code-cell} ipython3
 import einops